 If your computer runs out of memory as you're working, Photoshop has to use the scratch disk, which is simply an area of your computer's hard drive that Photoshop uses as memory.
 The problem is, your hard drive is much, much slower than actual system memory, which means that any time Photoshop is forced to use the scratch disk, it will run that much slower.

 Is there any way that we can reduce the amount of memory that Photoshop needs?
 There sure is, and that's by keeping our file sizes as small as possible.
 One way to do that would be to throw out our expensive digital cameras and start taking all of our photos with the little 2 or 3 MP camera inside our cell phones, although the bride and groom may not be too impressed when you show up to take their wedding photos with your iPhone.
 A better solution would be to come up with a more efficient way of working on our images, one that keeps our file sizes in Photoshop as small as possible without sacrificing any of our editing capabilities.
 A great way to do that is by using adjustment layers.
-Let's look at an example.Get the PDF version of this tutorial!
+Let's look at an example.Download our tutorials as print-ready PDFs!

 Here we have a photo I snapped one Spring evening while walking through a park: